Louvre: Napoleonic era

-On 19 November 1802, Napoleon appointed Dominique Vivant Denon, a scholar and polymath who had participated in the Egyptian campaign of 1798–1801, as the museum's first director, in preference to alternative contenders such as antiquarian Ennio Quirino Visconti, painter Jacques-Louis David, sculptor Antonio Canova and architects Léon Dufourny or Pierre Fontaine.
+On 19 November 1802, Napoleon appointed Vivant Denon, a scholar and polymath who had participated in the Egyptian campaign of 1798–1801, as the museum's first director, in preference to alternative contenders such as antiquarian Ennio Quirino Visconti, painter Jacques-Louis David, sculptor Antonio Canova and architects Léon Dufourny or Pierre Fontaine.
 On Denon's suggestion in July 1803, the museum itself was renamed Musée Napoléon.

 The collection grew through successful military campaigns.
-Acquisitions were made of Spanish, Austrian, Dutch, and Italian works, either as the result of war looting or formalized by treaties such as the Treaty of Tolentino.
+Acquisitions were made of Spanish, Austrian, Dutch, and Italian works, either as the result of war looting or formalised by treaties such as the Treaty of Tolentino.
 At the end of Napoleon's First Italian Campaign in 1797, the Treaty of Campo Formio was signed with Count Philipp von Cobenzl of the Austrian Monarchy.
 This treaty marked the completion of Napoleon's conquest of Italy and the end of the first phase of the French Revolutionary Wars.
 It compelled Italian cities to contribute pieces of art and heritage to Napoleon's "parades of spoils" through Paris before being put into the Louvre Museum.
 The Horses of Saint Mark, which had adorned the basilica of San Marco in Venice after the sack of Constantinople in 1204, were brought to Paris where they were placed atop Napoleon's Arc de Triomphe du Carrousel in 1797.
 Under the Treaty of Tolentino, the two statues of the Nile and Tiber were taken to Paris from the Vatican in 1797, and were both kept in the Louvre until 1815.
 (The Nile was later returned to Rome, whereas the Tiber has remained in the Louvre to this day.)
 The despoilment of Italian churches and palaces outraged the Italians and their artistic and cultural sensibilities.

 After the French defeat at Waterloo, the looted works' former owners sought their return.
-The Louvre's administrator Denon was loath to comply in absence of a treaty of restitution.
+The Louvre's administrator, Denon, was loath to comply in absence of a treaty of restitution.
 In response, foreign states sent emissaries to London to seek help, and many pieces were returned, though far from all.
 In 1815 Louis XVIII finally concluded agreements with the Austrian government for the keeping of works such as Veronese's Wedding at Cana which was exchanged for a large Le Brun or the repurchase of the Albani collection.